 1. Perform 20 deep squats with a barbell on your shoulders and then without a break immediately do 15 reps of “pullover” with a dumbbell while lying across the bench “- 3 Super Series.

-2. Pull-ups with the bar behind head with the curved pull-up bar, using the widest grip possible, 30 reps total without counting the number of sets.
+2. Pull-ups with the bar behind your head on the curved pull-up bar, using the widest grip possible, 30 reps total without counting the number of sets.

 3. Pull-ups with the bar touching the chest on the curved horizontal bar, with the widest grip possible, 30 repetitions.